-I set an intention with my yoga practice that I wanted to cut back or cut alcohol out all together.
+I set an intention with my yoga practice that I wanted to cut back or cut alcohol out altogether.
 I had no idea if yoga could even help me achieve such a thing.
 I just knew it was drawing me in, and doing SOMETHING GOOD.
 The beautiful teachers would say, “Breathe, hold, move through it,” and I would walk through my life, and do just that.
-Things that were hard became less hard all of a sudden.
-The mantras from class were becoming tangible.
+Things that were hard becoming less hard all of a sudden.
+The mantras from the class were becoming tangible.
 The poses were literally becoming symbolic of twisted or difficult situations in my life.

 B.K.S.
-Iyengar said “the pose begins when you want to leave it.”
+Iyengar said, “the pose begins when you want to leave it.”
 This is such a huge gem of a lesson to me.
-Literally reading that, hearing it in class, and holding difficult postures and breathing through them began to restructure my neurology, especially my need for instant gratification.
-The work doesnt actually start until you get uncomfortable.
+Literally reading that hearing it in class, and holding difficult postures and breathing through them began to restructure my neurology, especially my need for instant gratification.
+The work doesn’t actually start until you get uncomfortable.
 Can you sit through it, and just breathe?
-Can you sit with that which is ugly, painful, hard, or simply not fun, and let it transform you, rather than saying, fuck it, I want to have fun, lets go drink, or today was stressful, I just need a glass of wine?
-Hold plank, or Chatturanga Dandasana, or bird of paradise or Eka Pada Koundinyasana, and breathe, and let the energy move through you.
+Can you sit with that which is ugly, painful, hard, or simply not fun, and let it transform you, rather than saying, fuck it, I want to have fun, let’s go drink, or today was stressful, I just need a glass of wine?
+Hold plank, or Chaturanga Dandasana, or bird of paradise or Eka Pada Koundinyasana, and breathe, and let the energy move through you.

 “In meditation we discover our inherent restlessness.
 Sometimes we get up and leave.
 Sometimes we sit there but our bodies wiggle and squirm and our minds go far away.
 This can be so uncomfortable that we feel’s it’s impossible to stay.
 Yet this feeling can teach us not just about ourselves but what it is to be human…we really don’t want to stay with the nakedness of our present experience.
 It goes against the grain to stay present.
 These are the times when only gentleness and a sense of humor can give us the strength to settle down…so whenever we wander off, we gently encourage ourselves to “stay” and settle down.
 Are we experiencing restlessness?
 Stay!
 Are fear and loathing out of control?
 Stay!
 Aching knees and throbbing back?
 Stay!
 What’s for lunch?
 Stay!
 I can’t stand this another minute!
 Stay!”